climatepolicyradar/tech-blog/docs/_posts/2026-01-00-our-first-distilled-classifier.md

 *Kalyan Dutia*

-We've just reached a milestone in data science that it's worth writing publicly about.
-We've deployed our first classifier built through LLM distillation—a BERT model that matches GPT-5's performance while running affordably across our 30,000 documents.
+We recently deployed our first classifier built through LLM distillation—a BERT model that matches GPT-5's performance while running affordably across our 30,000 documents.

 If you're already familiar with our knowledge graph, feel free to [skip ahead to 'Finance flow: a high impact but challenging topic to classify'](#finance-flow-a-high-impact-but-challenging-topic-to-classify).